PoignardAzur/poignardazur.github.io/drafts/07-microsoft-copilot-blunder.md

-I've recently been in a discussion where I argued that Microsoft had made a strategic blunder by releasing Copilot the way they did, releasing a product built from a large database of open-source project which itself was very much proprietary.
+I've recently been in a discussion where I argued that Microsoft had made a strategic blunder by releasing Copilot the way they did, releasing a product built from a large database of open-source projects while keeping the project itself very much proprietary.

 To be clear, I wasn't saying that Microsoft had done something unforgiveably immoral.
-I was guessing that, in te long term, that decision would not be in Microsoft's best interests, and would in fact cost the more money than a more open release would have, by pushing developers to use open alternatives instead.
+I was guessing that, in the long term, that decision would not be in Microsoft's best interests, and would in fact cost them more money than a more open release would have, by pushing developers to use open alternatives instead.

 This led me to wonder: how viable are the alternatives that _actually_ exist?